Knight Goby

 Avoid

-- Bumblebee gobies (Brachygobius spp.) - often discouraged due to knight goby territoriality toward other bottom-dwellers; mixing bottom gobies can lead to harassment unless the system is very large and carefully structured.
+- Bumblebee gobies (Brachygobius spp.) - often discouraged due to knight goby territoriality toward other bottom-dwellers; mixing bottom gobies can cause issues unless you have a really big and well-planned tank.

 - Small, bite-sized fish like guppy-sized livebearers, tiny gobies, or little community fish - knight gobies are ambush predators and they will absolutely try to inhale anything that fits in their mouth.